2019 Big 12 Tournament: Bracket, schedule, scores, seeds | NCAA.com

-The 2019 Big 12 Tournament bracket and seeds are set, with Kansas State earning the top seed.
+The 2019 Big 12 Tournament bracket is out, with Kansas State having the top seed.
 Find bracket, schedule, scores and seeding information here.
 All games are at the Sprint Center in Kansas City, Mo.

 Kansas is the defending tournament champion.
 But rival K-State is the No. 1 seed, with Texas Tech second.
 Kansas is the third seed.